-Here, different types of tautologies have been used in a technical way of repetition that dominates others such as figures of speech, imitation and ornamentation.
-All of above mentioned examples might appear in the daily use of language and also as poetic devices.
+Here, different types of tautologies have been used in a technical way of repetition, which dominates others, such as figures of speech, imitation, and ornamentation.
+All of above examples might appear in the daily use of language, and also as poetic devices.

-Unlike the artistic inspiration inbuilt in the preceding types of redundancy; here are a couple of tautology examples with psychological implications.
+Unlike the artistic inspiration built into the preceding types of redundancy, here are a couple of tautology examples with psychological implications.
 The speakers show the acceptance of their destiny in these types of repetition:

 “If I perish, I perish.”